Renal biopsy; Biopsy - kidney

 A kidney biopsy is done in the hospital.
 The two most common ways to do a kidney biopsy are percutaneous and open.
 These are described below.

-In some cases, your doctor may recommend a surgical biopsy.
-This method is used when a larger piece of tissue is needed.
+Open biopsy.
+In some cases, your provider may recommend a surgical (open) biopsy.
+This method is used when a larger piece of tissue is needed or a percutaneous needle biopsy cannot be done safely.

 After percutaneous or open biopsy, you will likely stay in the hospital for at least 12 hours.
 You will receive pain medicines and fluids by mouth or through a vein (IV).
 Your urine will be checked for heavy bleeding.
 A small amount of bleeding is normal after a biopsy.